 This company also keeps the information of products transparent so that you can compare and find your best fit even if it goes against them.

 BenQ is a big multinational stretching their business from east to west.
-Projectors, especially 4k projectors are their speciality.
+Projectors, especially 4k projectors are their specialty.
 They use a special type of advanced illumination technology which gives greater comfort to your eyes.

 Their projectors have the best color gamut and easy setup.
 They also have excellent customer service and they are the #1 seller in Australia.